 - Use the same large bit to mill the interior barrel block

 - Finish cutting the rails with the smaller provided end mill bit

 - Install the Locking Block System with provided screws

-- Install your Glock parts kit, slide, barrel, and accessories!
+- Install your parts kit, slide, barrel, and accessories!

-How long does it take to build a Glock?
+How long does it take to build a pistol?